gaepdit/complaint-tracking/README.md

 ### Authentication settings

-The login providers must be enabled and configured.
-Currently, Okta and (Azure) Entra ID are available in the application.
+The login provider(s) must be enabled and configured.

 1. To enable authentication using Entra ID, the app must be registered in the Azure portal and configured in the `AzureAd` settings section.